rohith-23-creator/PexelBay-Photo-Search-App-/README.md

 # Note :

-The API Key I used in this project is mine, that is Private one.It cannot bbe deployed in github due to privacy issues.
+The API Key I used in this project is mine, that is Private one.It cannot be deployed in github due to privacy issues.
 So Kindly add your own API key . until that the server will not respond and app wont work.